scionproto/scion/docker/README.md

 Make sure you collect any relevant data from the container before running `./docker.sh stop` as this stops and removes the container.
 The temp directory will still be available.

-In general:

--   Make sure the host zookeeper instance is stopped
--   Make sure you do not create a topology in an already used tmp folder

 See `./docker.sh help` for further commands/usage.

 ## Notes: